A Natural Primal-Dual Hybrid Gradient Method for Adversarial Neural Network Training on Solving Partial Differential Equations: Derivation of Natural Primal-Dual Hybrid Gradient (NPDG) method

-It is not hard to verify that $u=u_*, \varphi=0, \psi=0$ form the saddle point of the inf-sup problem \eqref{inf sup problem for root-finding}.
-We refer \cite{huo2024inf} for further discussion of the saddle point structure of related inf-sup formulations.
-We propose the following PDHG algorithm to deal with the inf-sup problem \eqref{inf sup problem for root-finding}, { } To develop an intuitive understanding of why the algorithm \eqref{PDHG functional space} has difficulties in approaching the PDE solution, we consider the square region $\Omega$ and discretize it into $N_x^d$ lattices.
+In this work, we propose the following PDHG algorithm to deal with inf-sup problem \eqref{inf sup problem for root-finding}, { } To develop an intuitive understanding of why the algorithm \eqref{PDHG functional space} has difficulties in approaching the PDE solution, we consider the square region $\Omega$ and discretize it into $N_x^d$ lattices.
 We apply the finite difference scheme to discretize \eqref{linear PDE} into grids.
 Solving the PDE yields a linear equation $Ax-b=0$.
 Here, $A$ is the matrix obtained upon discretizing $\mathcal L$.
 Roughly speaking, $A\in\mathbb{R}^{N_x^d\times N_x^d}$ is self-adjoint and non-singular, $x\in\mathbb{R}^{N_x^d}$ denotes the numerical solution of the PDE on the grid points, $b\in\mathbb{R}^{N_x^d}$ is the vector encoding $f$ and its boundary condition.
 The proposed PDHG algorithm yields

-Here, we set $\epsilon=0$ and $\omega=1$ to simplify the discussion.
+Here, we set $\nu=0$ and $\omega=1$ to simplify the discussion.
 And $\|\cdot\|$ denotes the $\ell_2$ norm of $\mathbb{R}^N$.
 It is not hard to verify that the above algorithm is equivalent to the following update: